Raid (military)

-Raiding, also known as depredation, is a military tactic or operational warfare mission which has a specific purpose.
+Raiding, also known as depredation, is a military tactic or operational warfare "smash and grab" mission which has a specific purpose.
 Raiders do not capture and hold a location, but quickly retreat to a previous defended position before enemy forces can respond in a coordinated manner or formulate a counter-attack.
+Raiders must travel swiftly and are generally too lightly equipped and supported to be able to hold ground.
 A raiding group may consist of combatants specially trained in this tactic, such as commandos, or as a special mission assigned to any regular troops.
 Raids are often a standard tactic in irregular warfare, employed by warriors, guerrilla fighters or other irregular military forces.
 Some raids are large, for example the Sullivan Expedition.

 The purposes of a raid may include: